Blood and Cardiovascular diseasesDiseases and conditions

 How High Blood Pressure Affects Your Skin

-Hypertension damages blood vessels.
-This impacts skin health.
+Hypertension damages blood vessels, this impacts skin health.

 Reduced Blood Flow

-• This reduces blood flow to the skin.
+• High blood pressure narrows arteries that reduces blood flow to the skin.

 Collagen Damage

-• High blood pressure damages collagen.
+• High blood pressure damages collagen that provides skin structure.

-• Damage leads to wrinkles and sagging.
+• Damage leads to wrinkles and sagging and loss of skin elasticity.

 Increased Inflammation